whirlxd/npc-comment-blocker/README.md

 # NPC Comment Blocker

-This is a simple plugin that blocks NPC comments in the youtube chatbox Example of NPC comments:
+This is a simple plugin that blocks NPC comments in the youtube comment section.
+It is still in development and will be updated regularly.

+Example of NPC comments:

 ```